pnes/KoreV/README.md

 ## 📬 Contact

-For questions or discussions, please open an issue or contact [your GitHub username or contact info].
+For questions or discussions, please open an issue or contact [contact@korev.com].